Smake it smill you smake it!

 “It’s easier to act your way into a new way of thinking than to think your way into a new way of acting.”

 Practice accepting yourself.
-Be okay with who you are now and where you are going.
+Be okay with who you are now and future you!

 Not okay with any of those two yet?
 Accept them as current reality and improve on them.
 The more you practice all this, the less “textbook confident” you become.
 Improvement and practice are the way forward.